resiprocate/resiprocate/main/reTurn/README.txt

 Client TODO
 -----------
 - rework synchronous sockets to use Asynchrous sockets to unify implementation better
+- Note:  synchronous sockets currently do not support long term authentication
 - retries should be paced at 500ms, 1000ms, 2000ms, etc. - after 442, 443, or 444 response - currently applications responsibility
 - DNS SRV Discovery - currently only does host record lookup (using ASIO)
-- client long term password use - auto re-request after 401
 - implement 300 Try-Alternate response - currently applications responsibility
 - use of a calculated RTO for retransmissions
-- TLS client- server hostname validation
+- TLS client- post connect/handshake server hostname validation
 - keepalive usage??
+- add option to require message integrity - depends on usage - ICE